 In the 21st century, the dress code for job interviews has become increasingly casual.

-While it is still important to dress professionally, it is no longer necessary to wear a jacket and tie - instead, opt for well-fitting, clean clothing.
-Avoid wearing clothes that are too skimpy or sloppy.
-In general, it's best to be cautious and dress a little more formally than on a normal workday.
-If you are not sure what to wear, just rely on portals that in addition to selling clothes also show the right combinations (ah!
+Although it is still important to dress professionally, it is no longer necessary to wear a jacket and tie: instead, focus on well-fitting and clean clothing.
+Avoid wearing clothes that are too revealing or sloppy.
+In general, it's best to err on the side of caution and dress a little more formally than on a normal work day.
+If you're not sure what to wear, just rely on portals that in addition to selling clothes also show the right combinations (ah!
 If you want, I have a couple of codes: a Modivo discount code for dresses and one Escarpe discount guess what).

-In general, it is always better to be too dressed than lightly dressed.
-With the right clothing, you will convey confidence and show that you are seriously interested in the job.
+In general, it is always better to be overdressed than underdressed.
+With the right clothing, you will exude confidence and demonstrate that you are serious about the job.

 Job interviews: what to wear and what to avoid

-Avoid wearing anything too low-cut or flashy and if the interview is "old fashioned", in person, make sure your shoes are clean and polished.
-As important as it is obvious: if you feel comfortable with what you are wearing, this will have a positive effect on the interview itself!
+Avoid wearing anything too revealing or flashy and if the interview is "old fashioned", in person, make sure your shoes are clean and shined.
+As important as it is obvious: if you feel comfortable with what you wear, this will reflect positively on the interview itself!

 How to make a good first impression

-Not only does the dress make the monk, to paraphrase that old proverb.
-Aside from a great dress code, there are other important things that go into making a good impression at job interviews.
+Not just clothes make the monk, to paraphrase that old proverb.
+Aside from an excellent dress code, there are other important things that go into making a good impression at job interviews.

 First of all, be punctual: showing up late sends the message that you are not reliable.
-Second, keep a good attitude.
+Second, maintain a good attitude.
 Be positive and optimistic, even if you are nervous.
 Third, be prepared to answer questions about your qualifications and experience.
-It goes without saying that you need to know everything about your resume to speak confidently about your skills and experience.
+It goes without saying that you need to know everything on your CV, to speak confidently about your skills and experience.
 Finally, don't forget to say thank you after the interview.
-If you take the time to write a short note, show that you are interested in the job and that you appreciate the opportunity.
+If you take the time to write a short note, it shows that you are interested in the job and appreciate the opportunity.

-Many of the "too serious" canons of the past will be abandoned in future job interviews.
+Many of the "too serious" standards of the past will be abandoned in the job interviews of the future.
 However, the cornerstones remain: more casual clothes, but always essential and impeccable, feelings and "soft skills" on display to create a bond of empathy, punctuality and post-interview thanks.

 Go, tigers!